noisemon/RestAPI/Auth/Register.md

 * **Notes**

-  Make sure SSL is used.
+  * Make sure SSL is used.
+  * Upon success, the user will receive an email with an activation code to validate his email address.
+The activcation code is valid for 24 hours.
+If no validation occurs within 24 hours, a new registration must be performed.